AdobeDocs/commerce-php/src/pages/developer/configuration/index.md

 # Configuration

-This section describes options for programmatically managing configuration settings with ADobe Commerce and Magento Open Source components.
+This section describes options for programmatically managing configuration settings with Adobe Commerce and Magento Open Source components.

 Topics include: